 - For the crust, mix together the butter and sugar with a hand mixer until well blended.

 - Add the egg and egg yolk and continue to mix just until smooth.

-- In a separate bowl, mix the flour, cornmeal, salt, walnuts, baking powder and cinnamon.
+- In a separate bowl, mix the flour, cornmeal, salt, almonds, baking powder and cinnamon.